carletonclara/loadup-takehome/README.md

 ## Summary

-This app was created using the reac-rails gem to incorporate React and the antd gem for styling.
+This app was created using the react-rails gem to incorporate React and the antd gem for styling.
 I recorded my thoughts throughout development in notes.txt and tracked my progress in tasks.txt.

 ---